-The 2008 - 2010 British Columbia Railway Company Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget

-Transparency and Accountability Act and the BC Reporting Principles.
-The Plan is consistent with the government's strategic priorities.
+The 2009 - 2011 British Columbia Railway Company Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The Plan is consistent with the government's strategic priorities and fiscal plan.
 The Board is accountable for the contents of the plan, including the selection of performance measures and targets.

-All significant assumptions, policy decisions and identifiable risks as of January 1, 2008, have been considered in preparing the Plan.
+All significant assumptions, policy decisions and identifiable risks as of December 31, 2008, have been considered in preparing the Plan.
 The performance measures presented are consistent with BCRC's mandate and goals, and focus on aspects critical to the organization's performance.
 The performance targets in this plan have been determined based on an assessment of BCRC's operating environment, forecast conditions, risk assessment and past performance.